PasHyde/relate/README.md

 The modules included in relate can be used together or separately.

 The shingle module divides or tokenizes the texts into shingles of character or word length k, specified by a user.
-More about the shingling method, see [here](https://en.wikipedia.org/wiki/W-shingling).
+For more information about the shingling method, see [here](https://en.wikipedia.org/wiki/W-shingling).

 ```python
 from relate import shingle